niklaskks/api-docs/source/includes/_documents.md

   --data '{"uid": 222333,"name":"demo","capacity":{"unit":"F","value":4"}'
 ```

-To create a new Document object, POST its data into an existing Collection.
+To create a new Document object, POST its data into an existing Collection as JSON.

 No fields are mandatory; however, if you provide `name` and/or `uid` we will make your Document accessable using these attributes.
 Otherwise we will generate the uid and name.
-We suggest you provide both `uid` and `name`: it will help you find your _Document_ again in your _Collection_.
+We suggest you provide both `uid` and `name`: it will help you find your _Document_ again.

 The value for `uid` must be unique within a Collection.